 - Before the foundation of the world we were chosen to be holy and blameless before God in Love.
 (Ephesians 1:4)

 - How many times should I forgive my brother?
 Seven times?
 Response by Jesus: Seventy times Seven (aka Infinitely).
 (What humans cannot manage, God can–and beyond that, God would never ask us to do something *He didn’t already do *Himself (Matthew 18:22)

 - Jesus lives to make intercession for us (Hebrews 7:15)–(so even from the grave–or worse– we might hope we’re not forgotten).

-- Mercy and Justice often go hand in hand and apparently Mercy triumphs (Psalm 89:14, James 2:!3) (*but then maybe we get the Older Brother syndrome from the Prodigal Son story).
+- Mercy and Justice often go hand in hand and apparently Mercy triumphs (Psalm 89:14, James 2:!3) (*but if so, might we get the ‘older brother syndrome’ from the Prodigal Son story?).

 - Forgive them Father, for they don’t know what they’re doing” (Luke 23:34)

-(This last one challenges me to keep mercy even for those whose age and actions indicate they know damn well what they’re doing but don’t care.)
+(This last one challenges me to keep mercy even for those whose age and actions indicate they know damn well what they’re doing, but just don’t care.)

 But Jasmine, those verses don’t unlock until someone “accepts” Jesus?